-When planning eelgrass mitigation projects, it is vital to choose locations with optimum environmental conditions before the project is started.
+When planning eelgrass mitigation projects, it is vital to choose locations with optimum environmental conditions before the project is started, if possible, eel grass should be collected from multiple donor sites to capture natural variation in eelgrass traits that can exists within an embayment.
 A number of test sites should be selected and subjected to rigorous evaluation before a final mitigation site is selected.
 Of equal importance is the selection of a reference site.
 This site must be representative of a healthy and persistent eelgrass meadow within the same embayment or section of coastline as the project site.
 This reference site should be not so close that the project disturbance creates measurable impacts in the reference site.

 Water quality is critical.
 Applicants must plan for long-term survival by placing mitigation in areas that will not be severely impacted by clearly predictable water quality degradation factors.
 During the first few years while the designed eelgrass beds become established, they are susceptible to degraded water quality, herbivory, temperature extremes and physical disturbance.
-On-shore buffers are particularly important to insure that changing conditions are ameliorated, especially in watersheds and embayments that have been, or are in the process of being, heavily developed.
+On-shore buffers are particularly important to insure that changing conditions are ameliorated, especially in watersheds and embayment's that have been, or are in the process of being, heavily developed.
 In addition, because eelgrass habitats are so dynamic, adequate area around proposed sites and nearby unvegetated subtidal areas are vital to allowing eelgrass beds to expand and/or decrease in size and function and migrate within the embayment, particularly in coastal areas under natural and/or man-made pressures.

 For transplanting, consider using plants from similar environmental conditions (depth, substrate) and, if possible, from multiple donor sites to enhance genetic diversity.
-The timing of the plantings is important: it is best to do it in the growing season, optimally in the spring with fall the second choice.
+The timing of the plantings is important: it is best to do it in the growing season, optimally in the spring.
 Summer is the least desirable time.

 Eelgrass planting methods can contribute greatly to meeting performance standards.
-Care should be taken to select a technique that is most likely to be effective in a particular location.
+Care should be taken to select a technique that is most likely to be effective in a location.
 A detailed discussion of planting methods (rhizomes, seedcasting, Transplanting Eelgrass Remotely with Frame Systems (TERFS), burlap discs, etc.) along with proposed planting densities and grid arrays should be provided.
 Site bathymetry maps should also be included.
 The logistics of harvesting shoots or collecting seeds, then transplanting or seeding mitigation areas, must be carefully developed beforehand.
 Test plantings may be necessary to fully evaluate proposed site alternatives.